-Hancock called their new baby the Model 192 and chose a Cummins V504 V8 diesel to power it.
+Hancock called its new baby the Model 192 and chose a Cummins V504 V8 diesel to power it.
 The Cummins V504 produced 160 flywheel horsepower.

-As Hancock were, by this stage, an operating division of Clark, they also had to produce a machine for Clark-Michigan which Michigan called the Model 110-9.
+As Hancock were, by this stage, an operating division of Clark, it also had to produce a machine for Clark-Michigan which Michigan called the Model 110-9.

 Both machines were identical apart from their separate corporate colour schemes.